-Big Sur Offers a Bounty of Hiking Trails
+Big Sur of Offers Bounty a

 Ventana Wilderness owes its name to a dramatic mountain peak known as Ventana Double Cone.
 Legends relate that at one time the unique notch at the mountain's top was roofed over by a rock bridge.
 Because of this legend, the early Spanish inhabitants named the outcrop "Ventana," which means window in Spanish.